juanriqu/Real-Estate-App/README.md

 ## Instructions

-If you want to know the difference usage of code in the app, you can check the comments in the code.
+If you want to know the different usage of code in the app, you can check the comments in the code.

 ## Architecture